g3jiawei/Calendar/Phase2/server/api.md

-CSC301 Project Server API
+CSC301 Project Server API (Phase 2)
 =========================
 URL: {BASE_URL}/index.php/api/

 Basically, for the all 4 classes we focus on currently(course, lecture, assignment and lecture_time), we get to create, fetch(get), modify and delete them, plus another method to get the next assignment for a lecture.
+Use different http methods (GET, PUT, POST, DELETE) to perform different tasks.
+Be carefull to the URI and the parameters.

 In all responses I included success, error_code and error.
 But you might not need to use the error_code.
 I'm just thinking it might be useful in the future.